johannpower/johannpower.github.io/contents/home.md

 <br>
 Hello! <br>
 I currently work as an XVA trader for a major European investment bank in London having also previously worked as a fixed income algorithmic trader.
 This site is to showcase some of the projects I am working on and learning resources I make available.
-I am interested in many different fields of research but specialise in econometrics, machine learning, and financial markets.
+I am interested in many different fields of research but specialise in econometrics, machine learning and financial markets.
 <br>
 <br>